PatrickCoakley23/Patrick-Coakley-Nutrition/README.md

     - The timeframe I used on the 'services.html' page was inspired by a YouTube tutorial by [Online Tutorials]( https://www.youtube.com/channel/UCbwXnUipZsLfUckBPsC7Jog)

-    - This blog by Jeff Clayton on [wordpress] ( https://jeffclayton.wordpress.com/2015/04/07/css-hacks-for-windows-10-and-spartan-browser-preview/) was where i found the hack located in my css, to make certain colours appear on Microsoft Edge and Internet Explorer.

     ### Meida

     - The PCN logo was created on https://monogramframes.com/